The Generalized Injectivity Conjecture: Exceptional groups

 In an auxiliary work \cite{PrSR}, we have observed that in most cases where a root system of rank $d = \hbox{dim}(a_{M_1}^*\slash a_{G}^*)$ occurs in $\Sigma_{\Theta}$, it is of type $A$ or $D$; or of very small rank (such as in $F_4$).

-Further, the main result of \cite{PrSR} (Theorem 2) is that only classical root systems occur in $\Sigma_{\Theta}$; except when $G$ is of type $E_8$ and $\Theta = \{\alpha_8\}$.\\ This latter case along with the case of $\Theta = {\emptyset}$ (in the context of exceptional groups), $\Sigma_{\Theta} = \Sigma$, $M_1 = P_0= B$ and $\sigma$ a generic irreducible representation of $P_0$ (in particular the case of trivial representation $\sigma$) shall be treated in an independent work since the combinatorial arguments given in this work shall not apply as easily.
+Further, the main result of \cite{PrSR} (Theorem 2) is that only classical root systems occur in $\Sigma_{\Theta}$; except when $G$ is of type $E_8$ and $\Theta$ contains one (any) root of $E_8$.

+This latter case along with the case of $\Theta = {\emptyset}$ (in the context of exceptional groups), $\Sigma_{\Theta} = \Sigma$, $M_1 = P_0= B$ and $\sigma$ a generic irreducible representation of $P_0$ (in particular the case of trivial representation $\sigma$) shall be treated in an independent work since the combinatorial arguments given in this work shall not apply as easily.

-Furthermore, it might be necessary for the case $E_8$ and $\Theta = \{\alpha_8\}$ to obtain a result analogous to the Proposition \ref{1.13bis} \emph{which includes the exceptional root systems}; it would allow to use the weighted Dynkin diagrams (of exceptional type) to express the coordinates of residual points.
+Furthermore, it might be necessary for the case $E_8$ and $\Theta$ containing only one root to obtain a result analogous to the Proposition \ref{1.13bis} \emph{which includes the exceptional root systems}; it would allow to use the weighted Dynkin diagrams (of exceptional type) to express the coordinates of residual points.